CahanLab/cancerCellNet/README.md

 ```
 ![](md_img/cancerCellLines_subHeatmap.png)

-You can also apply it to GEMM samples and PDX samples provided above.
+You can also apply it to GEMM samples provided above.
 For classifiying other GEMM samples, you may have to find the human orthologous genes between mouse and human.
 We built a function that can do the conversion listed below.
 But you can also use biomaRt to perform conversion.
 ```
 postConversionExpMatrix = utils_convertToGeneSymbols(expTab = preConversionExpressionMatrix, typeMusGene = TRUE)
 ```